 Art is just a part of me-always has been.
 It’s a love story.
 When I was bored in class, I’d draw in the page margins.
 I loved paint by number kits, markers and crayons.
-I made this hot air balloon in fifth grade.
+I made a hot air balloon in fifth grade.
 It’s not that I made one, it’s that I reveled in the process.
-I paint hot air balloon designs.
-Wait I should remake this and hang it in my studio for inspiration.
+I do paint them now.
+Wait, I should make one and hang it in my studio for inspiration.
 My favorite moments in college involve creativity.
 I majored in Marketing.
 You learn about design, advertising and consumer behavior.
 All that is art in a sense.
+You tell a real story.
 I did learn Western Renaissance art.
 I’m obsessed with the idea that artists can take simple elements and tell a story.
-I always find the right inspiration, tips or resources when I really want them.
+I always find the right inspiration, tips or resources when I want them.
 I let art go for a while because art to me was gallery/museum art.
 It is.
 Yes I create art, but my work looks nothing like that.
 Now I understand that’s actually good!

 There really isn’t a moment.
 I’ve always believed in the phrase do what you love and love what you do.
-It’s been recent that all the pieces came together and okay I’m an artists-that makes sense.
+It’s been recent that all the pieces came together.
+Okay I’m an artist-that makes sense.
+I paid attention to all the signs around me.
+The idea that I made the choice to surrender and explore began one sunny day.
 This story came to life in my head.
 I’d write poems.
 I thought maybe I could sell them?
 That led to the term typography.
 I learned that typography is boring: I can’t stand it.
 That led to hand lettering.
 Love it!
-I came across this crayola educational watercolor set which led to watercolor and childhood memories.
-The more I surround myself with artists, the more I identify with them.
+I came across this crayola educational watercolor set, that led to watercolor painting and childhood memories.
+The more I surround myself with artists, the more I identify with them period.

 4. Describe your style?
 Your process?

 I’m curious about everything.
 I’m a thinker.
 I’m obsessed with color.
 My favorites are monotone shades.
 I really love this 3 tier cake that’s amazing tones of blue.
 I love vintage lettering, block lettering in vintage ads, and like what you’d see on 1940s post cards or letters.
-This writing emerges on a post card and with each letter is all the emotions that a person feels as they are writing home or to a lover.
+This writing emerges on a post card.
+With each letter is all the emotions that a person feels as they’re writing home or to a lover.
+The writing is just you and I love that.
 I love people, nature, and hearts.
 My art is a combination of all these elements, and that everything is possible.
 I hope people know that.
 I’m still growing so we’ll see.

 5. What’s your motto or words you live by?

 Let the kid play.
 I think about lots of kids at a certain age and myself.
 The kid who doesn’t question if this is right.
+She dreams of where she would go in a hot air balloon.
+Not once does she see the fear of anything going wrong.
 She just draws, has fun, and just loves.
 Real story.
 I want to get back to that.
 I try to live by that.
 Walt Disney said,” That’s the trouble with the world,too many people grow up. ” I’m not by any means perfect.
 I try to be a good person.
-As for words: love and choice
+I’m sorry if I’ve hurt anyone but believe me it always tears me apart because that’s the last I want to do.
+As for words: love and choice.

 6. What artist inspires you?

 I love the radical James Victore.
 I love Frida Kahlo.
 Her life is right there on the canvas.
 Raphael’s School of Athens is my favorite.
 Eric Carle’s collage art is amazing!
 There are tons more.
+I’m inspired by the fact that art can come from any where and any place.
 I get obsessed with a song.
 I want to know who wrote it and why.
 Just learned about the artist Tracy Emin.
 She said,”If I was to make art, it couldn’t be about the f***** picture, it had to be about where it was really coming from.
-Wow I resonate!
+Wow… I resonate!

 7. Share something fun and interesting about you?

 I love music!
 I used to sing this song and imagine people were here from all over the world to listen to me.
-Nothing to do with fame but to help people.
+Nothing to do with fame but just to see them smile and dance.
 I love that I can do that with art.
 I’d like to write a song.
 I have.
-It would be learn the entire choreography to the Thriller song…wait that’s more than something.
+I’d like to learn the entire choreography to the Thriller song…wait that’s more than something.

 Oh I would always tilt my head-get lost in a thought…people would ask what I’m thinking about.
-I had this habit of asking why.
-Most teachers didn’t appreaciate that.
-I’ve always had this fascination with the why and process of every element that fascinates me.
+They still ask. (laughs) I had this habit of asking why.
+Most teachers didn’t appreciate that.
+I’ve always had this obsession with the why and process of what fascinates me.
 Sometimes it’s what doesn’t.
-People that know me and reading would laugh and say you still do this Mireya.
 I paint my thoughts and curiosity.
 Does that make sense?